-Unit 2 construction workers are, for the purposes of radiation protection, members of the general public.
-This means that the dose to the individual does not exceed 100 mrem per year, the limit for a member of the public.
-The construction workers do not deal with radiation sources.
+LNP 2 construction workers are, for the purposes of radiation protection, members of the general public.
+This means that the dose rate limit (TEDE) is 1.0 milliSievert (mSv) (100 millirem per year [mrem/year]).
+The construction workers (with the exception of certain specialty contractors loading fuel or using industrial radiation sources for radiography) do not deal with radiation sources.